 Does Using XP after April 8 Force Healthcare Organizations Out of HIPAA Compliance?

-If you're a healthcare organization (and thus subject to HIPAA regulations), it's said that using Windows XP after the April 8 deadline will immediately push you out of HIPAA compliance.
+If you're a healthcare organization (and thus subject to HIPAA regulations), using Windows XP after the April 8 deadline may push you out of HIPAA compliance.
 Is this really true?
-There are situations where it is.
-Read this month's WOOF to find out what you can (and should) do about it.
+Yes, in some cases.
+Read this WOOF! to find out what you can (and should) do about it.

 February 26, 2014

 Why Sending Emails to 50 or More People from Outlook/Exchange is Bad News

 "Why do we need Constant Contact?
 We can send our newsletter from Outlook, right?"
 Wrong.
 Don't do that.
 You can destroy your entire business' ability to send ANY emails!

 January 16, 2014